1b7/rt_in_one_weekend_rs/README.md

-# Ray Tracing in one Weekend, in Rust.
+# Ray Tracing in One Weekend, in Rust.

 A straightforward Rust-based reimplementation of the basic ray tracer shown in the book [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html).